-The most important limitation lies in what can be trademarked.
-While the possibilities are nearly limitless, they all have one thing in common: they are non-functional.
+A trademark for trade dress allows protection for the unique design of objects such as water bottles, store layouts, or any number of commercial products.
 For example, a particular shape of a water bottle can be trademarked.
-However, a shape that substantially improves grip or otherwise enhances the usability of the bottle would likely run into troubles when it comes to trademarking.
+However, a shape that substantially improves grip or otherwise enhances the usability of the bottle would likely run into trouble when it comes to registering a trademark for those design elements.
 This limitation is designed to protect against using the trademark system to limit competition by registering functional elements and then pursuing trademark rights against a competitor.

 Fair Use Limitation

 The fair use doctrine also applies to trademark law.
 In many cases it is a defense to claims of trademark infringement.
 Fair use allows use of someone else's trademark to refer to, or name, those specific trademarked goods or services.
 For example a car repair shop can say “We fix TOYOTA cars”.
 This is called nominative fair use.